okwilkins/knowledge-system/fleeting-notes/ML & AI note.md

 - So need a stats test to prove it's significant

 The p-value for R^2 comes from something called F:
+- Tells you how reliable the fit is!
 - F = the variation explained by the extra parameters in the fit / the variation not explained by the extra parameters in the fit
 - $F = \frac{SS(mean) - SS(fit) / (p_{fit} - p_{mean})}{SS(fit) / (n - p_{fit})}$
 - p are the degrees of freedom